-Students are advised to keep all money, jewelry and other valuables on their possession at all times.
+Students are advised to keep all money, jewelry, and other valuables on their possession at all times.
 Students are advised against bringing large sums of money to school.
 The school cannot assume any responsibility for these items if lost or stolen.
+All cell phones must be turned off and may not be used during school hours.
+If a theft of personal and/or school property occurs, it should be reported to the school office immediately.